Genomics Research Collaborative

 Sustainable Food Systems Research Collaborative

-The Sustainable Food Systems Research Collaborative (SFSRC) is a new initiative of the Honors College at the University of Maine.
+The Sustainable Food Systems Research Collaborative (SFSRC) is an initiative of the Honors College at the University of Maine.
 It brings together students, faculty, and community partners in an interdisciplinary approach to solving problems of food production, food distribution, and hunger.
 The SFSRC seeks to bring the expertise, energy, and enthusiasm of student researchers to bear on problems that are posed by community partners.
 Honors faculty and other UMaine professors serve as thesis advisors and provide continuity for problem-solving that could span several thesis projects.
+Note: this collaborative is currently not active.